 - Is it possible to provide an estimation of the efficiency in labelled RNA recovery?
 How much variability is observed in the proportion of newly-synthesized RNA across technical replicates?

 Without knowing how much RNA is actually transcribed during the time course the efficiency is impossible to estimate.
-The variability is addressed in figure 2b (inset) the error bars (standard error of 3 replicates), and give an indication of the variabillity
+The variability is addressed in figure 2b (inset) the error bars (standard error of 3 replicates), and gives an indication of the variabillity

 - A major advantage of this protocol is the very short labelling time, allowing the purification and kinetic analysis of extremely short-lived RNAs.
 In a more general perspective, when longer labelling times are applied (5 min or more), which steps of the proposed protocol should be applied to improve labelled RNA purification?
 In other words, which are the key factors of the proposed protocol that improve the efficiency and specificity of the thio-labelled RNA purification?